 History & Growth

 Zewski Visual began in Valencia, California, with the intent to serve engineering departments in the medical community by creating 3D visual content to communicate ideas.
 The medical community is a tough shell to crack, even if you are from it, so shortly after its start, Zewski began fulfilling requests for services in the consumer product arena.
 For several years, the company focused on products in the boating and audio-visual industry, occasionally getting a small medical project here or there.
 In the first few years, Zewski served some 30 clients.
 Most of the growth came from work with Activated Designs, Metcraft Enterprises and Phoenix Limited LLC.
 Interestingly, today none of those companies exist.
 After a few years, the medical industry softened up, and Zewski Visual was able to obtain contacts with Medtronic, Baxter, Pall Medical and Osmetech Molecular Diagnostics.

 In 2006, I relocated the business (and my family) to The Woodlands, Texas.
 From there I would commute weekly to Los Angeles to service the existing clients as I built new relationships in Texas.
-Zewski received its largest single contract in 2007, to develop the Tigé Alpha Z Tower for Metcraft Enterprises for $195,000!
+Zewski received its largest single contract in 2007, to develop the Tigé Alpha Z Tower for Metcraft Enterprises.
 The one-year project consumed the business and required additional staff to complete.
 During the development of the tower, the business was introduced to Wet Sounds, now a long-term client for us.

 In November 2007, Zewski Visual incorporated as Zewski Corporation and started the foundation of what the business is today.
 The products Zewski worked on from 2005 to 2008 shifted from visual animations and support design to complete product design.
 Zewski reached a million dollars in total sales from 2004 to 2009 just as it passed 5 years in business.
 But shortly after this, several clients were hit hard by the recession and ended up filing bankruptcy.